Atharva0177/Test-Git/README.md

 Camera ID
 Coordinates of the Cameras (i.e. Latitude and Longitude)
 ![Screenshot 2023-11-26 145136](https://github.com/Atharva0177/Test-Git/assets/118592869/235e5211-398b-4cd4-861d-d45e54ff4387)
-After entering all the details CLICK on ADD CAMERA DATA to be viewed in the Data Window
+After entering all the details CLICK on `ADD CAMERA DATA` to be viewed in the Data Window
 ![Screenshot 2023-11-26 151016](https://github.com/Atharva0177/Test-Git/assets/118592869/91d0c585-156f-4106-b0dc-b5c45350829f)
-Then CLICK on RUN CODE which will display " Camera Data has been saved to _Location_" prompt to indicate that the entered data is stored locally as an Excel Sheet in .csv Format.
+Then CLICK on `RUN CODE` which will display ` Camera Data has been saved to _Location_` prompt to indicate that the entered data is stored locally as an Excel Sheet in .csv Format.
 ![Screenshot 2023-11-26 151304](https://github.com/Atharva0177/Test-Git/assets/118592869/605e1027-e35d-425b-a22c-92a0f30431eb)
-Then we can see locally that a New Folder is Created under the title "Camera_loc_database" and in that a .csv file has been created
+Then we can see locally that a New Folder is Created under the title `Camera_loc_database` and in that a .csv file has been created
 ![Screenshot 2023-11-26 151815](https://github.com/Atharva0177/Test-Git/assets/118592869/abe62377-bd00-4699-85b7-093e145a1d81)
 ![Screenshot 2023-11-26 151856](https://github.com/Atharva0177/Test-Git/assets/118592869/63dca788-7eba-489e-a9be-74bffed65840)

 * **Video Proceesing Window**
 Now, we move to the Video Processing Window in which the Feed from the CCTV will be processed as per the requirements.
-To open the Video Processing Tab CLICK on VIDEO PROCESSING
+To open the Video Processing Tab CLICK on `VIDEO PROCESSING`
 ![Screenshot 2023-11-26 152340](https://github.com/Atharva0177/Test-Git/assets/118592869/9e8672d7-3dd9-45e7-96d2-25fc41ec0fb5)
 The First Parameter is to SELECT the Video which is to be proceesed.
-To SELECT the Video CLICK on BROWSE VIDEO which will open the File Explorer and then select the required video.
+To SELECT the Video CLICK on `BROWSE VIDEO` which will open the File Explorer and then select the required video.
 ![Screenshot 2023-11-26 152606](https://github.com/Atharva0177/Test-Git/assets/118592869/5977258f-6625-481a-b5c1-0ed891113308)
 ![Screenshot 2023-11-26 152708](https://github.com/Atharva0177/Test-Git/assets/118592869/1944b831-ee8c-472c-a16f-ba7f7755728c)
 Also the application can accept the Video in multiple formats such as .mp4, .avi, .mkv